Regulating Greed Over Time in Multi-Armed Bandits: Acknowledgments

 \section{Acknowledgments}

 We thank team members Ed Su and Virot Ta Chiraphadhanakul for their work on the ICML Exploration and Exploitation 3 contest that inspired the work here.
-Thank you also to Philippe Rigollet for helpful comments and encouragement.
 This project was partially funded by the Ford-MIT alliance.